-Inspired by Iizuka's conjecture and the results on the indivisibility properties of the class numbers, we consider the question of simultaneous indivisibility of the class numbers of quadratic number fields.
-In this direction, Chattopadhyay and Saikia \cite[Theorem~1]{CS22} proved that there exists positive density collection of positive fundamental discriminants $d$ and $d+1$ such that the class numbers of the number fields $\Q(\sqrt{d})$ and $\Q(\sqrt{d+1})$ are not divisible by $3$.
+Motivated by Iizuka’s conjecture and by results on the indivisibility of class numbers, we study the problem of \textit{simultaneous indivisibility} of class numbers of quadratic number fields.
+In this direction, Chattopadhyay and Saikia \cite[Theorem~1]{CS22} showed that there exists a set of positive density consisting of positive fundamental discriminants $d$ such that the class numbers of both $\Q(\sqrt{d})$ and $\Q(\sqrt{d+4})$ are not divisible by $3$.

-The next step is to seek three consecutive positive fundamental discriminants of the form $d,\ d+1$, and $d+2$ such that the class numbers of $\mathbb{Q}(\sqrt{d}),\ \mathbb{Q}(\sqrt{d+1})$, and $\mathbb{Q}(\sqrt{d+2})$ are not divisible by 3.
-However, since any fundamental discriminant $d$ satisfies $d\equiv 0\pmod{4}$ or $d\equiv 1\pmod{4}$, it is impossible to find three consecutive numbers $d, \ d+1, \ d+2$ among the set of fundamental discriminants.
-Therefore, instead of restricting ourselves to fundamental discriminants, we let $d$ vary over $\mathbb{N}$.
-More precisely, we study the following question as an indivisibility version of Iizuka's conjecture. \begin{quest} Given $n, \ r\in\mathbb{N}$, does there exists infinitely many integers $d$ such that the class numbers of the following quadratic number fields, are not divisible by $r$? \end{quest}

-In this article, we answer the above question for $r=3^k$ and $n=3^{k+1}-5$.
-That is the following: \begin{theorem} Let $k\in\mathbb{N}$ and $n=3^{k+1}-5$.
-There exists infinitely many $d\in\mathbb{N}$ such that the class numbers of are not divisible by $3^k$.
-Moreover, the collection of such $d$ has a positive density in the set of natural numbers. \end{theorem} In the above theorem, for $k=1$ we have $n=4$.
-That is for $p=3$ and $n=4$, as follows. \begin{corollary} There exists infinitely many $d\in\mathbb{N}$ such that the class numbers of are not divisible by $3$.
-Moreover, the collection of such $d$ has a positive density in the set of natural numbers. \end{corollary}

-Let $d_m$ be the $m^{th}$ square-free natural number.
-We then have an analogous result for square-free numbers, as follows. \begin{theorem} Let $k\in\mathbb{N}$ and $n=3^{k+1}-5$.
-There exists infinitely many $i$ such that the class numbers of the number fields are not divisible by $3^k$.
-Moreover, the collection of such $i$ has a positive density in the set of natural numbers. \end{theorem} All the theorems we listed above, involve real quadratic fields.
-The following result is similar to Theorem~\ref{indizuka} and applies to imaginary quadratic fields. \begin{theorem} Let $k\in\mathbb{N}$ and $n=3^{k+1}-5$.
-There exists infinitely many $-d\in\mathbb{N}$ such that the class numbers of are not divisible by $3^{k+1}$.
-Moreover, the collection of such $d$ has a positive density in the set of negative integers. \end{theorem} For the higher degree cases, we study the imaginary bi-quadratic fields.
-Every imaginary bi-quadratic fields can be written as $\Q(\sqrt{t},\sqrt{d})$, where $(t,d)\in-\mathbb{N}\times\mathbb{N}$.
-We prove the following: \begin{theorem} Let \( X, Y \to \infty \) such that